 Thailand implements a 90 days in six months rule.
 Which is to prevent people taking cheap flights in and out every 30 days to obtain visa free arrivals.
-This is why overland visa free days were reduced to 14 days aside from the G7 countries.
-Do note that an actual Thai visa is not counted towards the 90 days in six months rule.
+This is why overland visa free days were reduced to twice a year usuage only.

 If you are genuinely traveling around South East Asia you should keep the above into account.
 Thai immigration officials are not stupid.
 If they see you stayed 120 days in Thailand, then went to Cambodia, Vietnam, Laos or Malaysia and Burma for lengthy periods of time then you should not have a problem.

 If however you start racking up 30 days free on arrival stamps mixed with 60 day visas and only two day Malaysia or Cambodia etc stamps before applying for yet another Thai visa then you might well get refused.

 If you stay longer in Thailand than your visa allows then you will be charged 500 bhat per day up to a maximum of 20,000 bhat.

 Fines are paid at any immigration office or at the airport.

 No. The 30 days free visa stamp and the two month Thai visa only allow you to enter Thailand once.
 If you leave you will have to get a new visa again.

 So do choose your visa carefully if you plan several trips through Thailand on your holiday. eg. there's no point in getting a 2 month visa if you only fly in for 1 week then leave for cambodia for 2 weeks before entering thailand for 10 days and then flying out.

 Some Thai consulates do however offer two month multi entry visas offering two or more entries into Thailand.
 This is getting scarce in South East Asia (Vientiane in Laos is rumored to still offer these).
 If applying from your home country multiple entry visas might still be possible.